Comprehensive Dental Care for Cats & Dogs

 Cats and dogs do not understand what is going on during dental procedures, and will often react to dental procedures by struggling or biting.

-Similar to the anesthesia provided to nervous or anxious patients by dentists, our Los Angeles vets provide anesthesia to all of our patients before performing dental procedures.
+Similar to the anesthesia provided to nervous or anxious patients by dentists, our Los Angeles vet dentists provide anesthesia to all of our patients before performing pet dental procedures.
 This puts less stress on the animals and allows us to X-ray their mouth as needed.